Swaagie/npm-probe/README.md

 environment variable: `PROBE=silent`.
 This allows you to use the collector as static instance to access cache or other methods.

+### Registries

+Providing an alternative or reduced list of registries is possible by setting `options.registries`.
+The list should be an object with unique registry names, see `registries.json` for an example.

 ### Probes

 #### npm-probe: ping